How much annual leave you get

 - you work so intermittently it’s not practical for your employer to give you 4 weeks’ annual leave.

-You’ll be paid at least 8% extra in each pay (before tax) and you won’t build up any leave.
+You’ll be paid at least 8% extra in each pay (before tax) and you will not build up any leave.

 Workers on parental leave